-Deploying Applications to Android Devices
+Deploying to Android

 On Android, applications are distributed in specially structured types of ZIP packages called Application Packages (APK) or Android App Bundles (AAB).
 APK files can be downloaded to and executed on a device, whereas AAB is intended to be interpreted by the Google Play store and is used to generate APK files.

 Qt for Android has binaries for armv7a, arm64-v8a, x86, and x86-64.
-To support several different ABIs in your application, build an AAB that contains binaries for each of the ABIs.
+To support several different ABIs in your application, build an AAB that has binaries for each of the ABIs.
 The Google Play store uses the AAB to generate optimized APK packages for the devices issuing the download request and automatically signs them with your publisher key.

 Qt Creator supports the following methods of deployment for Android applications: